-- Dead Person Impersonation: Jonathan murders the driver who picks him up while hitchhiking and assumes his identity.
-It's never seen onscreen, but given (a) what the viewer already knows of Jonathan's murderous personality, and (b) that he's using the man's name and reciting the identical story that the man told him—that he has no relatives, having lost his parents in a plane crash, it's obvious what's happened.
+- Dead Person Impersonation: In the 1991 film, Jonathan murders the driver who picks him up while hitchhiking and assumes his identity.
+It's never seen onscreen, but given (a) what the viewer already knows of Jonathan's murderous personality, and (b) that he's using the man's name and reciting the identical story that the man told him (that he has no relatives, having lost his parents in a plane crash), it's obvious what's happened.

 - Death by Irony: In the 1956 film, Bud perishes when he falls into a copper pit during a visit to the plant while (a) trying to kill Ellen and (b) evade the cops.
 This was the original ending for the 1991 film, but test audiences hated it, so a an ending was reshot that offered an Ironic Echo of the film's beginning—Jonathan is shown as a little boy watching the Carlsson trains going past his house, fueling his obsession with marrying into the family.
 At the end, in his desperate attempt to kill Ellen after she learns his secret, he chases her onto the train tracks—she's able to get out of the way, while he isn't.

 - The Film of the Book: Two of them.

-- Finally Found the Body: When Patricia Fearing's remains wash up a year after she went missing.
+- Finally Found the Body: In the 1991 film, when Patricia Fearing's remains wash up a year after she went missing.
 Ellen realizes that this is one too many horrifying coincidences and finally begins to seriously suspect Jonathan knows more than he's telling.